VPDC

 Older adults and people with weakened immune systems are more likely to develop long-term nerve pain and have severe complications from shingles.

-How does Shingles Spread?
+How Does Shingles Spread?

-Shingles is caused by reactivated varicella zoster virus (VZV) from chickenpox.
+Shingles is caused by reactivated varicella-zoster virus (VZV) from chickenpox.
 Even after a person has recovered from chickenpox, VZV can stay dormant (inactive) in the body and cause shingles years later.

 VZV can spread through direct contact with the fluid from shingles rash blisters, or by breathing in virus particles that come from the blisters.
 An infected person is contagious until ALL of the blisters have scabbed over.